writethedocs/salary-survey/b-job-changes.md

 # B: Job changes

-## Employment or contract status change
+## Salary or contract/freelance income change

 ### Employees

-Has your employment status changed in the past year?
+Has your salary changed in the past year?
+Please do not take outside factors such as inflation, cost of living or currency conversion rates into account - just the actual amount of compensation you receive.

-- Yes
-- No

-Examples of an employment status change: you left a job; were promoted, laid off, made redundant or terminated; you started a new role.

-What are the circumstances of your employment status change?
-Check all that apply.
+- Yes, my salary increased
+- Yes, my salary decreased
+- No, my salary has stayed the same

+Why did you salary increase?

+- I received or negotiated a raise
 - I was promoted within the same organization
 - I moved to another position within the same organization
 - I started a new position in a new organization
+- Other (please specify)

+Why did your salary decrease?

+- Organizational salary cuts
 - I was made redundant, downsized or laid off due to restructuring/bankruptcy/closure
-- My employment was terminated for another reason
+- My employment was terminated
-- I resigned in order to accept another offer of employment
+- I resigned
-- I resigned, but not to accept another offer of employment
+- I moved to another position with the same organization at a lower salary
-- I would rather not say
+- I started a new position in a new organization at a lower salary
 - Other (please specify)

 ### Contractors

-Has your contract/freelance status changed in the past year?

-- Yes
-- No

-Examples of a contract/freelance status change: a contract or project cancelled prematurely; your regular freelance workload dried up unexpectedly; you started a new contract.

-What are the circumstances of your contract/freelance status change?
-Check all that apply.
+Has your contract or freelance income changed in the past year?
+Please do not take outside factors such as inflation, cost of living or currency conversion rates into account - just the actual amount of compensation you receive.

+- Yes, my income increased
+- Yes, my income decreased
+- No, my income has stayed around the same

+Why did your income increase?

 - I started a new contract or freelance project (or multiple projects)
+- I raised my rate
+- I worked more hours

+Why did your income decrease?

 - A contract or freelance project ended prematurely
 - A contract or freelance project ended as expected
-- My contract was not renewed as expected
+- My contract was not renewed or extended as expected
-- I resigned in order to start another contract
-- I resigned, but not to start another contract
-- I "fired" a freelance client
+- I resigned from a contract or "fired" a freelance client
 - My freelance work pipeline dried up
-- I left employment in order to start as a contractor/freelancer
-- I finished contracting/freelancing in order to accept a position as an employee
-- I would rather not say
+- I lowered my rate
 - Other (please specify)

 ## Job or contract search status